 The focus of the tenth grade year is a continued mastery of reading and writing skills.
 The goal is an increased competency in critical thinking, critical reading, and critical writing.
 Students will produce essays in a variety of rhetorical forms, sentences of greater sophistication, and more difficult and varied analysis of literature: fiction and nonfiction, poetry and prose.
 Vocabulary and grammar study will continue.

-Prerequisite: Students will be recommended to take advanced courses based on State assessments
+Prerequisite: Students will be recommended to take advanced courses based on State

+assessments

-and standardized testing scores.
+and stand ardiz ed te esting scores.

-Fee: \$10.00
+Fee: none